 Michael Flynn Left The Trump White House This Week.
 Here's How That Happened

 The events leading to Michael Flynn's resignation as national security adviser accelerated this week, with constant new updates about what he said, to whom and when.
 But the path to that step has been unfolding since at least last summer.
-Here's a timeline of key events that eventually led to the resignation of a top presidential adviser, less than one month into the Trump administration.
+Here's a timeline of key events that eventually led to the resignation of a top presidential adviser less than one month into the Trump administration.

 Early in the summer, the Washington Post reports that hackers in the Russian government have breached the Democratic National Committee.
 Sources from the DNC and security experts tell the Post that the hackers had access to opposition research on Trump, as well as internal emails and chats.

 In late July, WikiLeaks posts a searchable database of more than 19,000 emails stolen from the DNC computer servers.
-Compromising information in the emails leads to the resignation of Debbie Wasserman Schultz as DNC Chair.
+Compromising information in the emails leads to the resignation of Debbie Wasserman Schultz as DNC chair.

 Donald Trump, meanwhile, eggs the Russians on.